 - Organic waste should be converted locally.
 We are looking at the feasibility of an island-located composting facility.

-- Complementary technology options including anaerobic digestion, biogas creation, passive and active solar, biosolids, and biochar should be considered as components to create a highly efficient organic recycle facility.
+- Complementary technology options including anaerobic digestion, biogas creation, passive and active solar, biosolids, and biochar should be considered as components to create a highly efficient organic recycling facility.

 The specific, immediate objectives of ZWV are to: